elesteban-os/Interconnect-MP/README.md

 * Simulation of message transfer times and memory access delays.
 * Step-by-step (stepping) simulation support.
-* Final report includes statistics for bandwidth, traffic, and METRIC TO BE DECIDE.
+* Final report includes statistics for bandwidth, traffic, and amount of messages of each PE.

 ## 🧱 Project Structure